kizniche/Mycodo/README.md

 A full copy of the GNU General Public License can be found at <a href="http://www.gnu.org/licenses/gpl-3.0.en.html" target="_blank">http://www.gnu.org/licenses/gpl-3.0.en.html</a>

-This software includes third party open source software components: Discrete PID Controller.
-Each of these software components have their own license.
-Please see Mycodo/mycodo/controller_PID.py for license information.
+This software includes third party open source software components.
+Please see individual files for license information, if applicable.

 ## Languages